en English

 Executive Director

-Don Blakeney joined the UDP in 2021, bringing with him fifteen years of local economic development and non-profit experience.
-Prior to the UDP, Don led advocacy and economic development for the Downtown Seattle Association (DSA) and was also the Executive Director of the business improvement area in Seattle’s Chinatown-International District.
+Don Blakeney joined The U District Partnership (UDP) in 2021, bringing with him fifteen years of local economic development and non-profit experience.
+Prior to UDP, Don led advocacy and economic development for the Downtown Seattle Association (DSA) and was also the Executive Director of the business improvement area in Seattle’s Chinatown-International District.
 Prior to returning to Seattle, Don worked for the Times Square Alliance—a business improvement district in Manhattan’s theatre district.
 Don earned masters degrees in both Public Administration and Urban Planning from Columbia University and has been actively involved in the Seattle community over the past decade.
 He co-founded Seattle’s first storefront arts program–Storefronts Seattle–and has served on a variety of boards including Historic South Downtown, Cornish College of the Arts, the Cal Anderson Park Alliance, Friends of the Benson Trolleys.
 Today, Don lives on Capitol Hill with his wife Erin.

 Marcus Johnson